Zuzanna Pajorska

 4. Payments 4.X as a trend in banking

 This is currently one of the most critical trends in banking, which may contribute to changing the way financial transactions are carried out shortly.
-The concept involves an improved version of traditional payment methods, such as debit cards and bank transfers, using new technologies such as blockchain, artificial intelligence, and automation.
+The concept involves an improved version of traditional payment methods, such as debit cards and bank transfers, using new technologies such as blockchain, AI, and automation.

 With Payments 4.X, bank customers have access to more personalized financial services that are faster, more efficient, and more secure than legacy solutions.